 - Write off any bad debts – If you’re owed money, you may be able to write off that debt and claim the amount written off as a deduction.
 While this is common, it is important to ensure you seek professional advice as it can be complicated.

 - Tax offset for out-of-pocket medical costs – From 1st of July 2013, the net medical expenses threshold is being phased out.
 For the 2013/14 tax year, you’re able to claim out-of-pocket expenses above $2,120 ($5000 if your taxable income is greater than $84,000 for singles, or $168,000 for families) only if you claimed the offset for 2012/13.
 You can only claim this offset in 2014/15 if you claim it this year.

-Get the most out of your tax return this year by seeking assistance from an independent, fee-based financial planner.
+Get the most out of your tax return this year by seeking assistance from a fee-based financial planner.
 Not only will they be able to assist you in claiming the right deductions, they’ll be able to provide you with advice for the next financial year – ensuring future tax returns are maximised.